 You’ve got all this evidence together, now you need to compile, gather this evidence and really come together and see if you can get out of the lawsuit.
 Now, how do you do that?
 When you take the documents and the deposition testimony, these answers to questions, these interrogatories, you see if you can file a motion that gets you out of the lawsuit.
 That motion is called a motion for summary judgment.
 Sometimes it's successful depending upon each case obviously and sometimes unfortunately it's not.

-Then the final phase of the matter is a trial and that’s the part where you see on TV or in the movies.
-It's a lot longer in reality than you see on TV and the movies but nonetheless that’s what happens once you get all of the documents and everything together.
-Yes, it takes a long time, yes, it's expensive and yes, it's time consuming and at times can be very very stressful.
+Then the final phase of the matter is a trial, and that’s the part where you see on TV or in the movies.
+It's a lot longer in reality than you see on TV and the movies; but nonetheless, that’s what happens once you get all of the documents and everything together.
+Yes, it takes a long time.
+Yes, it's expensive; and yes, it's time consuming and at times can be very very stressful.

 However, if you have this warrior as I talked about, this person that has your interest at heart, this person with integrity, you will have a good understanding through every step and every facet of the case on what you're facing.
 Of course, with obviously the disclosed uncertainties that you might not win motions and that, you know, you may have to produce additional documentation you don’t feel like producing.

 So, what happens with the other 94%?
-Well, quite simply, they settle, they're dismissed, you know, and they don’t end up in this resolution that you see in the movies or on TV.
+Well, quite simply, they settle.
+They're dismissed, you know, and they don’t end up in this resolution that you see in the movies or on TV.

-And you should, when you're talking with this person that you may hire as your champion or lawyer, discuss with them these options and see what the availability of that would be, too.
+You should, when you're talking with this person that you may hire as your champion or lawyer, discuss with them these options and see what the availability of that would be, too.

 It's unsettling like I said.
-It's not fun but when properly addressed and when taken, understanding the steps that are there, understanding what your rights are, understanding what the process is you can ensure yourself a higher degree of success than otherwise.
+It's not fun; but when properly addressed, and when taken, understanding the steps that are there, understanding what your rights are, understanding what the process is you can ensure yourself a higher degree of success than otherwise.